-You are eligible to nominate yourself to become an elected officer as long as you are currently registered as a student of the University of Winchester and have not elected to 'opt-out' of the Student Union.
+You are eligible to nominate yourself to become an elected officer or Representative as long as you are currently registered as a student of the University of Winchester and have not elected to 'opt-out' of the Student Union.

 Our definition of 'student' in regards to membership is:

 Registered University of Winchester full-time undergraduates

 Registered University of Winchester full-time visiting and exchange students

 University of Winchester undergraduates on their year abroad

 The above include University of Winchester distance learners